-Fraud, in the context of a Will Contest, means being able to prove that a beneficiary knowingly used false statements, which caused the testator to change the Will to benefit the beneficiary.
+Fraud, in the context of a Will Contest, means proving that a beneficiary knowingly used false statements, which caused the testator to change the Will to benefit the beneficiary.

-The essential elements of a Fraud Will Contest are the lie, a change to the will and that change damaging the interested party.
+The essential elements of a Fraud Will Contest are the lie, a change to the will, and that change damaging the interested party.
 All items must exist.
-If in the example described above the child lied to his mother but the mother made no change, or the lying child gained no benefit, then Fraud did not take place.
+If, in the example described above, the child lied to his mother, but the mother made no change, or the lying child gained no benefit, then Fraud did not occur.
 Further, proving that the deceased had diminished capacity will help the case.
-A person of weakened intellect is more subject to manipulation than a healthy person.
+A person with a weakened intellect is more subject to manipulation than a healthy person.

-Proving Fraud can be difficult, as often the only witness to the false statements are the deceased and the person telling the lies.
+Proving Fraud can be difficult, as often the only witnesses to the false statements are the deceased and the person telling the lies.

 Only an “interested party” may bring a Fraud Will Contest Challenge.
 A person would become an interested party if Fraud damaged them financially.

-For example, if a child’s lie causes a mother to change her will reducing another child’s inheritance, only the damaged child is an “interested party” Though other people may know of the Fraud, they have no standing to bring the matter to court.
+For example, if a child’s lie causes a mother to change her will, reducing another child’s inheritance, only the damaged child is an “interested party.”
+Though others may know of the Fraud, they have no standing to bring the matter to court.

 If you have any questions about a Will Contest based on Fraud or any other estate law topics, please contact us to schedule a free consultation.

-For more than two decades Klenk Law has focused only on Estate Law.
+Klenk Law has focused only on Estate Law for more than two decades.
 We’ve seen it all, and this experience allows us to explain complex estate law and Probate clearly and concisely.
-If you are involved in Will Challenge Litigation, our experienced Probate Litigation Attorneys will make it easy for you to understand and provide top notch representation so you can make the best decisions for yourself and your family.
+If you are involved in Will Challenge Litigation, our experienced Probate Litigation Attorneys will make it easy for you to understand and provide top-notch representation so you can make the best decisions for yourself and your family.